-Construction and site characterization activities would entail the use of equipment and presence of materials, which may increase the potential for theft, vandalism, trespass, fire, safety issues, and/or accidents requiring law enforcement or other emergency response services.
+Site characterization, construction, and decommissioning activities would entail the use of equipment and presence of materials, which may increase the potential for theft, vandalism, trespass, fire, safety issues, and/or accidents requiring law enforcement or other emergency response services.
 Facilities are assumed to include provisions for site security, including a combination of fencing, lighting, security patrols, and/or security cameras and other electronic security monitoring systems as needed.
-Restricting access to the facility construction site is assumed to be achieved via perimeter fencing, locked gates, and "no trespassing" signs.
-Security fencing would likely consist of approximately 6- to 7-foot-high chain-link (or other wire) fencing; the top 1 foot may be composed of barbed wire strands.
+Restricting access to the project site is assumed to be achieved via fencing, locked gates, and "no trespassing" signs.
+Security fencing would likely consist of approximately 7- to 8-foot-high chain-link (or other wire) fencing; the top 1 foot may be composed of barbed wire strands.
 High-voltage electrical equipment within the solar facility would be separately fenced and access-controlled for safety and increased security.
 Lighting would likely be provided at construction trailers, substations, operations and maintenance buildings, and facility entrances as necessary for the safety and security of employees and the facilities.
-The presence of workers during the site characterization and construction phases may also deter incidents that would require a law enforcement response.
+The presence of workers during the site characterization, construction, and decommissioning phases may also deter incidents that would require a law enforcement response.
 Security patrols or cameras may also be used.